SpitSwapula/Ultracoin/README.md

 # Ultracoin
-An Expression2 script that ports Ultrakill's Marksman/coinshot ability to Garry's Mod
+An Expression2 script that ports Ultrakill's Marksman/coinshot ability to Garry's Mod An overwhelming majority of this code is written by the lovely Katsu

 # Installation
 Just clone in, SSH, or pull the zip file.